14.1 – The Stock Price

 Assuming you are clear with the concept of the time value of money, I guess we are now equipped to go back to the pizza problem.

 14.4 – The Net Present Value of cash flows

 We are still in the process of evaluating the price of the pizza machine.
-We know George is entitled to receive a stream of cash flows (by virtue of owning the pizza machine) in the future.
+We know George is entitled to receive a stream of cash flows (under owning the pizza machine) in the future.
 The cash flow structure is as follows

 We posted this question earlier, let me repost it again – How much is the cash flow of the future worth in today’s terms?

 As we can see, the cash flow is uniformly spread across time.
-We need to calculate the present value of each cash flow (receivable in the future) by discounting it with the opportunity cost.
+We need to calculate each cash flow (receivable in the future) by discounting it with the opportunity cost.